 I hope you are encouraged by what you read and hear here at Courageous Mom!

 When I was in college I was determined to stay celibate and to live a quiet missionary life overseas without biological children.
-God certainly has a sense of humor because ‘ve been happily married to my husband Isaac, of seventeen years, and we have seven children ranging in ages from 6 months old to almost 16 years old.
+God certainly has a sense of humor because I’ve been happily married to my husband Isaac, of nineteen years, and we have eight children ranging in ages from 5 months old to almost 18 years old.

 Statement of Faith